optimiser4/websitecategorizationapi/README.md

 # Websitecategorization API

-This is PHP wrapper for website categorization API.
+This is PHP wrapper for website categorization API that is available at [https://www.websitecategorizationapi.com/](https://www.websitecategorizationapi.com/)

 ## Main code